 As the case progresses, it may be determined that sworn depositions need to be taken with a stenographer.
 It may be decided that these should be videotaped.
 No matter how it is done, the testimony of the witnesses is given under oath and recorded.
 If the interview is videotaped, experts will then be able to review it and assess the credibility of a witness.
 For example, a weak witness might be overwhelmed by all the people present and give conflicting testimony from an earlier interview.
 They may be easily intimidated by the opposing attorney, or feel uncomfortable speaking in a public courtroom.
 If they get flustered, they just may not be believable.

 Manufacturing defects in the truck, missing or damaged road signs, roads that were not repaired, an improperly secured load, driving too long without a break, driving while drinking, debris in the road from another vehicle, the improper action of a driver of another vehicle, a mechanical defect, and improper or missing maintenance can all cause accidents.

 The truckers themselves are certainly known to bend and break these rules, but they are not the only ones.
 The trucking company or the shipping companies may impose unreasonable delivery requirements, so the driver has little choice but to violate the rules in an effort to meet deadlines.

-In addition, if the trucking company kept a driver employed when they knew that person had, for instance, a history of alcohol or drug abuse, the company may be more clearly liable.
+If the trucking company kept a driver employed when they knew that person had, for instance, a history of alcohol or drug abuse, the company may be more clearly liable.

-In fact, a thorough investigation may turn up a pattern of abuse by either the trucking company or the driver.
+A thorough investigation may turn up a pattern of abuse by either the trucking company or the driver.
 With evidence showing a systematic and repeating problem, they may be more inclined to make a fair settlement so that this pattern does not become well known.